 If you aren't an experienced cook, the best thing you can do is prep all of the ingredients ahead of time so that you aren't scrambling between steps in a recipe.
 That's what always catches me up when making a new recipe.
 I get over confident and think I'll save time by prepping as I go.
 Sometimes that works.
 Other times, I end up with one part getting way over cooked.
 This is one of those recipes where you want to prep everything first for sure since it moves quickly.

-I’ve made this chicken stroganoff recipe a few times now so I can pretty much guarantee that its a winner.
-It isn’t one of those recipes that will knock you over the head with unique flavor.
-Its a classic redone.
+I've made this chicken stroganoff recipe a few times now so I can pretty much guarantee that its a winner.
+It isn't one of those recipes that will knock you over the head with unique flavor.
+You've tasted all these flavors before and its a classic that has been redone to be a bit healthier.
 Simple as that.

 As I ranted on and on about in my recent fried rice post, I'm trying to get away from takeout.
 No matter how you slice it, its never as healthy as homemade.
 Leftovers and meal planning are the only way I can pull this off.
 If your life is anything like mine, I'm sure you feel me on this one.

-A few of my other favorite weeknight dinners are this lentil curry, this chicken potato bake, and an internet favorite – these turkey cabbage rolls.
+A few of my other favorite weeknight dinners are this lentil curry, this chicken potato bake, and an internet favorite - these turkey cabbage rolls.
 Notice how all of these serve at least six.
-That’s my leftover loving side strategically planning away. 😉
+That's my leftover-loving side strategically planning for tomorrow's dinner too. 😉

-Go ahead and put this recipe on your meal plan for the week.
+Go ahead and put this chicken stroganoff on your meal plan for the week.
 Its hearty, delicious and basically comfort on a plate.
-Perfect for winter days.
+Perfect for these cool winter days.